 If a child has a physical injury, and there are concerns of abuse, medical attention should be sought immediately.
 Any safeguarding concerns should be shared with ambulance or hospital staff and then must be reported to children's social care.
 Nothing should be allowed to delay urgent medical treatment.

-Referring a concern and your DSP:
+Referring a concern and your DSL:

-Our Designated safeguarding person will act on behalf of the IDTA in referring concerns or allegations of harm to Children's social care or the police as appropriate.
+Our Designated safeguarding Lead will act on behalf of the IDTA in referring concerns or allegations of harm to Children's social care or the police as appropriate.

 If the designated safeguarding lead is in any doubt information should be shared with children's social care for a second opinion.

-It is not the role of the DSP to investigate only to collate information, clarify details of the concern and facilitate information sharing.
-In the absence of the DSP the individual who has the concern is responsible for contacting children's social care and the information should be shared with the DSP retrospectively.
+It is not the role of the DSL to investigate child protection concerns only to collate information, clarify details of the concern and facilitate information sharing.
+This is different to an allegation made, where the DSL may be required by a local authority to undertake investigation or if a matter doesn't meet local authority threshold for involvement may be explored independently by the IDTA to ensure the safety and welfare of all parties.

+In the absence of the DSL the individual who has the concern is responsible for contacting children's social care and the information should be shared with the DSL retrospectively.
 The contact number for children' social care will be a local number and will be found on your local authority or local safeguarding children's partnership arrangements website.
+Referrals should be raised to the local authority area where that child lives.

 You can also contact the NSPCC on 0808 800 5000 or the police on 101 or in an emergency 999.